osmosis-labs/osmosis/CONTRIBUTING.md

 ##### App Hash

-An app hash is a hash of hashes of every store's Merkle root.
+An app hash is a hash of hashes of every store's Merkle root that is returned by ABCI's `Commit()` from Cosmos-SDK to Tendermint.

 Cosmos-SDK [takes an app hash of the application state][4], and propagates it to Tendermint which, in turn, compares it to the app hash of the rest of the network.

-For example, at height n, we compute:
+For example, at height n, [we compute][5]:
 `app hash = hash(hash(root of x/epochs), hash(root of  x/gamm)...)`

 Then, Tendermint ensures that the app hash of the local node matches the app hash